postmanlabs/labs-docs/src/pages/docs/sending-requests/requests.md

 ### Selecting request methods

-By default Postman will select the `GET` method for new request. `GET` methods are usually for retrieving data from an API.
+By default Postman will select the `GET` method for new request. `GET` methods are typically for retrieving data from an API.
 You can use a variety of other methods to send data to your APIs, including the following most common options:

 * `POST`—add new data
 * `PUT`—replace existing data